Villanova-AI/villanova-k8s-custom-model/README.md

 ## Old version of Fabric8 Kubernetes Java client

-Entando's operators are currently limited to the use of version 4.1.2 of the Fabric8 Kubernetes Java client.
+Villanova's operators are currently limited to the use of version 4.1.2 of the Fabric8 Kubernetes Java client.
 This constraint is a result of using the Microbeans operators framework.
 We are actively looking at migrating to the more active JVM Operators framework.

 ## HTTP 409 and 422 errors on 'edit'

-During development of the Entando Kubernetes controllers, it was found that the `metadata.resourceVersion` of a custom resource can at times go out of sync with what it needs to be for an updated.
+During development of the Villanova Kubernetes controllers, it was found that the `metadata.resourceVersion` of a custom resource can at times go out of sync with what it needs to be for an updated.
 This tends to happen when an `HTTP PATCH` (e.g. using `DoneableResource.done()`) operation was issued on the resource in question, but with no differences compared  to the original resource.
 If you do encounter an